carebitcoin/carebitcoin/doc/masternode-install.md

 ***

 ***Step 6***
-* Copy the long key (this is your transaction ID) and the 1 or 2 at the end (this is your output index)
+* Copy the long key (this is your transaction ID) and the 0 or 1 at the end (this is your output index)
 * Paste these into the text document you created earlier as you will need them in the next step.
 ***

 # Section E: Connecting & Starting the masternode

 ***Step 1***
-* Go to the tools tab within the wallet and click open "masternode configuration file"
+* Go to the tools tab within the wallet and click "Open Masternode Configuration File"
 ![Example-create](https://i.imgur.com/NSn9ffU.png)
 ***